 In the era of reality singing contests and downloadable singles, it’s become harder and harder to find thematic albums that don’t just collect random songs but make an overarching artistic statement in their own right.
-Is it any wonder that, fifteen years after its release, Radiohead’s OK Computer still makes the rounds on my speakers.
+Is it any wonder that Radiohead’s OK Computer still makes the rounds on my speakers.
 True to the band’s philosophical inclinations, the record denounces the way of life and politically correct ideals of modern North American society.

 Consider its central track, “Fitter Happier”, which outright breaks the album’s musical momentum to ridicule these notions.
-The song, if we can call it that, argues that our current take on life is numbing and dehumanizing.
+Abruptly positioned between “Karma Police” and “Electioneering” as if to undermine their musical flow, the song, if we can call it that, argues that our current take on life is numbing and dehumanizing.
 At first glance, the lyrics read like a self-improvement pamphlet: “not drinking too much/ regular exercise at the gym”, “eating well”, and being “a patient better driver”.
 These are all things we have been told to do countless times in magazines and on television.

 However, among these clichés is other advice that seems to promote emotional detachment and isolation: “fond but not in love”, “will not cry in public”, “still cries at a good film”.
 In other words, you should only cry at appropriate moments, and, in fact, you’re expected to do so when socially accepted.
 No one judges you when you cry at a movie.
 The same cannot be said when you cry in any other public environment.
 You must show potential for emotion (whether genuine or not) but never sign of vulnerability.
 It is the fundamental difference between being fond and being in love.